edouardkombo/json-world-countries-list/README.md

 # json-world-countries-list
 This repository will give you a JSON list of all countries in the world, with their:
-- [ ] Translated names in English, Spanish, Portuguese, Japanese, Korean, Russian  and in native language
+- [ ] Translated names in English, Spanish, Portuguese, Japanese, Korean, Russian, Italian, Swedish, Finnish, French, Chinese and in native language
 - [ ] Respective country code
 - [ ] Language code(s).